EU states mixed on Trump demand to take back IS fighters

-BRUSSELS (AP) — U.S. President Donald Trump’s demand that European countries take back their citizens fighting in Syria is receiving a mixed reaction, as nations pondered how to bring home-grown Islamic State extremists to trial.
+BRUSSELS (AP) — U.S. President Donald Trump’s demand that European countries take back their citizens fighting in Syria received a mixed reaction Monday, as nations voiced concerns about how to bring home-grown Islamic State extremists to trial.

 The question of such foreign fighters has been a conundrum for the Europeans for several years.
 Islamic State prisoners could be exposed to torture or the death penalty if they remain in jail in Syria or Iraq, and the EU opposes the death penalty.

 But few European countries have embassies in Syria or Iraq, let alone extradition treaties to get their citizens back.
 Proving who is who and gathering solid evidence against suspects that would stand up in European courts is virtually impossible.

 Then there is the question of what to do with the wives and children of European jihadis.
+The case of a British teenager who ran away to join IS, has given birth to a baby boy and now wants to return to the U.K. has ignited debate in Britain about how to deal with citizens trying to leave Syria now the extremist group is collapsing.

 Most Read Nation & World Stories